Rraanto/f1-laptimes/to_do.md

 # THINGS TO DO FOR NEXT SESSION
-- properly set up the use of arguments and make descriptions and help clearer
 - start working on other F1 sessions (quali, FPs)